 - a) How is this "sin" corrected?
-How does one repent of the "sin" of marrying out of the Lord? - b) If the "sin" is corrected by simply making a confession, but the marriage may be continued in, what shall be said to guilty fornicators who have been put away by innocent spouses?
-Shall they simply be required to make confessions, but allowed their second marriages to be continued? - c) How can brethren know for certain that both parties in a marriage are truly converted?
+How does one repent of the "sin" of marrying out of the Lord? - b) If the "sin" is corrected by simply making a confession, but the marriage may be continued in, what shall we say to guilty fornicators who have been put away by an innocent spouse?
+Shall we simply require a confession, but allow their second marriages to be continued in? - c) How can we know for certain that both parties in a marriage are truly converted?
 What if one is "circumcised in heart" but the other is not?
 Has the true Christian "sinned" in marrying someone who is not truly a "Jew inwardly" (Rom 2:28-29; 9:6)?

-These are serious questions which deserve Bible answers if the position that marriage to an unbeliever is sinful.
+These are serious questions which deserve Bible answers if the position that "marriage-to-an-unbeliever-is-sinful" is truly taught in the NT scriptures.

 The point of this present study is not to encourage marriage between believers and unbelievers.
 As mentioned in the very beginning, it is not wise for a Christian to marry an unbeliever - just as it is not wise for a Christian to marry someone who is "soon angry" (Prov 22:24-25).
 However, when brethren go so far as to say it is a "sin" for a Christian to marry an unbeliever, they are speaking where the Bible does not speak.
 They have gone too far.
-Not only are these well-meaning brethren teaching something the NT scriptures do not teach, there are dangerous implications resulting from this position: If one unscriptural marriage may be continued one case, then all unscriptural marriages may be continued.
-It is illogical and unscriptural to argue, "It is sinful to marry an unbeliever, but the marriage itself is scriptural and may be continued."
+Not only are these well-meaning brethren teaching something the NT scriptures do not teach, there are dangerous implications resulting from this position: If one unscriptural marriage may be continued in, then all unscriptural marriages may be continued in.
+It is illogical and unscriptural to argue, "It is sinful to marry an unbeliever, but the marriage itself is scriptural and may be continued in."
 Both logic and scripture cry against this.
-If it is sinful to marry someone in the first place, it is sinful to continue the marriage.
-On the other hand, if it is scriptural to continue the marriage, then it was never sinful in the first place.
+If it is sinful to marry someone in the first place, it is sinful to continue in the marriage.
+On the other hand, if it is scriptural to continue in the marriage, then it was never sinful in the first place.
 These conclusions are inescapable.

-However, the Bible clearly states some marriages are unscriptural and may not be continued (see Mk 6:17-18; Ezra 10; Neh 13:23-27).
+The Bible clearly states some marriages are unscriptural and may not be continued in (see Mk 6:17-18; Ezra 10; Neh 13:23-27).
 Unscriptural marriages are sinful from start to finish and may be corrected only by dissolving the unholy union.
-Yet scriptures clearly state if a brother or sister is married to an unbelieving spouse, they are not to leave this spouse (1 Cor 7:12-14).
+Yet the scriptures clearly state that if a brother or sister is married to an unbelieving spouse, they are not to leave this spouse (1 Cor 7:12-14).
 This marriage may not be the ideal marriage, but neither is it sinful.
 If entering into a marriage with an unbeliever is a "sin," the inspired apostle would never have commanded Christians to stay in the marriage.
-Remember, when the OT taught Israel not to marry pagan wives, the only way to remedy the situation was to dissolve the union after it was formed (Ezra 10; Neh 13:23-27).
+Remember, when the Old Testament taught Israel not to marry pagan wives, the only way to remedy the situation was to dissolve the union after it was formed (Ezra 10; Neh 13:23-27).
 If the NT commands Christians not to marry unbelievers, why did Paul command Christians to remain with their unbelieving spouses (1 Cor 7:12-14)?